 Chocolate Cheesecake Cookies

-They’re filled with a rich cheesecake filling and bake up soft and chewy with a deliciously creamy center!
+They’re filled with a creamy cheesecake filling and bake up soft and chewy with a deliciously creamy center!

 Chocolate Cheesecake Cookie Ingredients & Substitutions